Typhoon Toraji (2001): Meteorological history

 The JMA issued a bulletin on July 24 for a developing area of convection that persisted to the west of Hagåtña, Guam.
 The convection was embedded in a monsoon trough in a marginally favorable environment.
 Slow development continued, and the JTWC soon issued a TCFA on the system later the next day.
 On the same day, the JTWC issued their first warning on Tropical Depression 11W, with its center located approximately 650 nm east-southeast of Luzon's northeastern tip.
 The depression soon entered the Philippine Area of Responsibility (PAR) early on July 26, assigning the name Isang from the PAGASA.
 The depression was moving north-northwestward at that time, with a partly exposed core underneath the deep convection's eastern edge.
 Due to the moderate wind shear impacting the newly formed system, the development was slow; however, the overall environment of Isang was favorable.
 On 18:00 UTC on July 26, the JMA upgraded the depression to a tropical storm, naming the system Toraji.
+(Note: The name Toraji (Korean: 도라지, [to̞ɾa̠d͡ʑi]) was contributed by North Korea and refers to a type of bellflower (Platycodon grandiflorus) in Korean.)
 On July 27, the JMA, JTWC, and the PAGASA all upgraded Toraji to a typhoon.
 It continued moving northwestward as it continued to approach Taiwan.
 On 18:00 UTC of July 29, the center of the typhoon made landfall, just south of Taipei as a Category 2 typhoon.
 By 0600 UTC on July 30, Typhoon Toraji had tracked through Taiwan and had passed out into the Formosa Strait.
 The storm was still classified as a typhoon by JTWC, but Toraji had been downgraded to a tropical storm by the other warning centers.
 Around 19:30 UTC on the next day, the weakening Toraji made landfall near Lianjiang and was subject to weakening.
 The last warning was given by JTWC on August 1, as it transitioned to an extratropical storm near Shanghai.